2raj2raj/bitcoin-educational-content/courses/btc202/en.md

-- The "*Settings*" menu lets you modify your Umbrel's settings and access its information, including :
+- The "*Settings*" menu lets you modify your Umbrel's settings and access its information, including:
-    - Update, restart, or stop your machine ;
+    - Update, restart, or stop your machine;
     - Consult available storage space, RAM usage, and processor temperature;
-    - Change wallpaper ;
+    - Change wallpaper;
     - Manage remote access via Tor, activate Wi-Fi, or 2FA.